jaredbwasserman/courses/intro_to_programming_with_python/python_problems/README.md

 Problem statement:
 ```
-Write a program that prints the numbers from 1 to 100 and for multiples of '3' print "Fizz" instead of the number and for the multiples of '5' print "Buzz".
+Write a program that prints the numbers from 1 to 100.
+For multiples of 3 print "Fizz" instead of the number.
+For multiples of 5 print "Buzz" instead of the number.
 ```

 ## Printing numbers